ehn-dcc-development/hcert-testdata/vproof_spec.md

 # Electronic Vaccination Proof

 The Electronic Vaccination Proof (EVP) is designed to provide a uniform and standardised vehicle for vaccination proofs from different Issuers.
-The aim is to harmonise how vaccination passes are represented, encoded and signed with the goal of facilitating interoperability, while protecting the holders personal integrity and minimise costs in implementation.
+The aim is to harmonise how vaccination passes are represented, encoded and signed with the goal of facilitating interoperability, while protecting the holder's personal integrity and minimise costs in implementation.

 ## Coordinated Data Structure